 City Wastewater Utility facilities are available to most properties in the Annexation Area.
-Sanitary sewer facilities are available in the adjacent public right-of-way to most properties in the Annexation Area and will be extended to the remaining properties by the developer or City of Bloomington Utilities at the property owner's cost.
-The map indicating the locations of the sewer lines currently in place is incorporated herein as Exhibit 3.
+Sewer lines will be provided to the remaining properties by the developer.
+The map indicating the locations of the sewer lines currently in place is attached and incorporated herein as Exhibit 3.

-Maps showing sewer lines in the Comparable Areas are incorporated herein as Exhibit 4.
+Maps showing sewer lines in the Comparable Areas are attached and incorporated herein as Exhibit 4.
 Sewer service in the Annexation Area and Comparable Areas is described as follows: